robstave/angular2-training/session-four/page2.md

 This allows us a much higher degree of flexibility.
-We can even have things that are not in the form at all to start with in the case of something like a dynamically created form.
+The logic is pure javascript and does not depend on html or a template to do any validation.

 So how exactly do you specify Template vs Reactive?

-if you have imported FormsModule...that is:
+If you have imported FormsModule...that is:

 ```
 import { FormsModule } from '@angular/forms';